sholance/forta-gas-token-mint/README.md

 Describe each of the type of alerts fired by this agent

-- Name: UNKNOWN-APPROVAL-TRANSACTION
+- Name: SCAM-APPROVAL-TRANSACTION
-  - Fired when an unknown approval transaction is detected in the transaction history of a given address
+  - Fired when a scam approval transaction is detected in the transaction history
   - Severity is always set to `high`
   - Type is always set to `exploit`
   - Metadata